samraHanif0340/samraHanif0340.github.io/_portfolio/scalable_deployment_kubernetes.md

 Find the source code in the [repository](https://github.com/Adaickalavan/Scalable-Deployment-Kubernetes).

 At the end of this project, we should be able to:
-+ Write deployment.yml files in Kubernetes and docker-compose.yml files in Docker.
++ Write deployment.yml files in Kubernetes and docker-compose.yml files in Docker
 + Run containerized Confluent Zookeeper and Confluent Kafka in Kubernetes
 + Use GoCV (Golang client for OpenCV) to stream video and to manipulate images in Golang
++ Build TensorFlow Serving and communicate using REST to deploy machine learning models
 +

 ## Project Structure